Design Patterns for Python Microservices: Building Resilient and Scalable Systems

 Introduction: Microservices Architecture in Python

 Microservices architecture involves breaking down a monolithic application into smaller, independent services that can be developed, deployed, and scaled independently.
-Python, with its simplicity, flexibility, and rich ecosystem of libraries and frameworks, is well-suited for building microservices-based applications.
-However, as the number of services grows and the complexity increases, maintaining the reliability and scalability of the system becomes challenging.
-This is where design patterns play a crucial role.
+Python, with its simplicity, flexibility, and rich ecosystem of libraries and frameworks, is well-suited for microservices-based applications.
+But as the number of services grows and complexity increases, maintaining reliability and scalability becomes genuinely hard.
+That's the problem design patterns are built to solve.

 1. Circuit Breaker Pattern